Loudéac: Sport

+Football

-Loudéac has 2 football teams, FC Saint-Bugan, named after an area in the town, and Loudéac OSC, formed from the amalgamation of Stade Loudéacien (1909) and Avenir Sportif Loudéacien (1966) on june 1, 2001.
+Loudéac has 2 football teams, FC Saint-Bugan, named after an area in the town, and Loudéac OSC, formed from the amalgamation of Stade Loudéacien (1909) and Avenir Sportif Loudéacien (1966) on 1 June 2001.
 Loudéac OSC is traditionally a big club on the amateur scene in the region (being one of the larger towns).
 Recently, the club has restructured with a strong policy on developing youth, which has paid dividends as the club are again rising through the divisions.
 There is also a female team within the club.

 There is a handball team in the town, l'Amicale Laîque Loudéac Handball who compete across male and female senior and junior competition.

 A rugby team based in the town is named the Loup'déaciens (a play on words on the word 'loup' which means 'wolf' in French.

 There is a strong local pool scene, which has culminated in a youth based in the town becoming a world champion at youth level as part of a French team.